MohamedHashim/Smelly_mars_rover/TECHDEBT.md

 - line 7: primitive obsession
 - line 8: Can we make a method to do the string parsing of the position command string
+- line 15: Can we enhnce the for loop